Sanskrit Pearl of the day:

 Commentary:

-It's all in good time!
-Each and every being comes to this world with his very own baggage.
-One has to exhaust all the deeds and actions that are meant to be exhausted in that life.
-When the purpose of his life has not been achieved, no matter what happens, he is going to live.
-Time and again, we have heard or seen that some people survived the deadliest crash or came out of the worst epidemic, etc. These are examples of the very fact that their life's purpose is not attained yet.
-The verse says that if the time is not ripe yet, he will live through to see another sunrise even if pierced by a hundred arrows.
+Time and again, we have heard or seen that some people survived the deadliest crash or came out of the worst epidemic, etc. These are examples of the very fact that their life's purpose has not been attained yet.
+The verse says that if the time is not ripe, he will live through to see another sunrise even if pierced by a hundred arrows.

 pada vigrahaH: